Dhrupa-patel/Simple_RestAPI/README.md

 ## How to test RestAPI
 Following are the steps to be followed to make API calls.

-1.Download the code using clone/Download button from source repository
+1. Download the code using clone/Download button from source repository
 2. install all necessary libraries using requirements.txt file
 3. run app.py file
 4. I have tested my RestAPI using [reqbin](https://reqbin.com/)